Hermetic Programming: Parameterizing Access to State

 Haskell’s Prelude and standard library contain many live identifiers: putStrLn, readFile, getCurrentTime.
 Any function that uses one of these becomes live.
 Liveness then propagates through composition, just as it does in imperative languages.

 A “Hermetic Haskell” would move such live identifiers out of the Prelude and standard libraries, exporting only interfaces to system resources, with concrete implementations injected into main by the runtime.
-The ReaderT20 pattern can help manage the extra wiring.
+The ReaderT pattern can help manage the extra wiring.22

-Purity guarantees that code doesn’t interact with observable state when evaluated.
-Hermeticity guarantees that code doesn’t have access to observable state unless authorized.
+Purity guarantees that code does not interact with observable state when evaluated.
+Hermeticity guarantees that code does not have access to observable state unless authorized.
 A function can be pure but still hard-wired to the real filesystem, clock, or network.
-That’s why patterns like tagless final and ReaderT are common in Haskell: not because Haskell isn’t pure enough, but because purity and hermeticity solve different problems.
+That is why patterns like tagless final and ReaderT are common in Haskell: not because Haskell is not pure enough, but because purity and hermeticity solve different problems.

 Conclusion

 When we think of “pure” data, we may imagine something cleanly serializable into a format like JSON.
 But the quality we are really reaching for is not purity but inertness.
-References, channels, closures, effect values—these are the living machinery of computation, rooted in their execution environment.
-Integers, strings, lists: inert matter being computed.
+References, channels, closures, and effect values are the living machinery of computation, rooted in their execution environment.
+Integers, strings, and lists are inert matter being computed.

 Hermeticity is inertness applied to functions.
 A hermetic function may not be pure, but it is pure functionality.
 Since it cannot access state directly, it must be plugged into live parameters to do anything in the world.

 The inert/live distinction applies even in pure functional languages.
-Inert/live and pure/impure are independent axes of “clean”.
-Hermetic and functional programming are complimentary.
+Inert/live and pure/impure are independent axes of “clean.”
+Hermetic and functional programming are complementary.

 Making a programming language hermetic is straightforward in principle: keep the ambient scope inert, export interfaces instead of live values from standard libraries, and inject concrete resources into the main function.
 Contexts or implicits can manage the extra wiring.

 Parameterizing access to state carves programs at the joints.
-All hermetic functions are decoupled from state, testable against mocks, portable, and composable.
+Hermetic functions are decoupled from free state, testable against mocks, portable, and composable.
 Function signatures are dependency manifests.
 All authority is explicit.

 We should look back at global singletons or import fs granting immediate, permissions-based disk access with the same horror we feel for goto.
 The next generation of programming languages should be hermetic.

-Hermetic programming links inversion of control, capability-based security, and local reasoning using a single semantic rule: a function may only access existing state through its parameters.
+Hermetic programming links inversion of control, capability-based security, and local reasoning through a single semantic rule: a function may access existing state only through its parameters.
 No hard-coded dependencies.
 No ambient authority.
 No hidden inputs.
 No leaks.

 Appendices